This page is translated using machine translation. Please note that the content may not be 100% accurate.

 number of members (e.g. club members) 20 males, 10 females, 30 total

-Place of activity (name of facility) Yamakoshi Athletic Field, Ehime University (contact DM on X for directions), online in case of rain
+Place of activity (name of facility) Ehime University Yamakoshi Athletic Field (contact us on Instagram or DM on X for directions), indoors in case of rain

 Club fee (monthly) 500 yen (membership fees for the relevant period are collected twice a year, but not for August and September)